aishwaryapatle/BIT-PLAY/README.md

 # BIT-PLAY

-Introduction: A Bit Manipulation based calculator which will perform the arithmetic, logical, bitwise operations on the bits to get output in different number systems.
+Introduction: A Bit Manipulation based calculator which will perform the arithmetic and bitwise operations on the bits to get output in different number systems.

 Tech Stack used: HTML, CSS, JavaScript